gchq/stroom-docs/content/en/community/documentation/building.md

 {{% /warning %}}

-## Building the site locally
+### Building the site locally

-To perform a full build of the static site run:
+To perform a full build of the static site, run this from the repository root:

 {{< command-line >}}
 ./container_build/runInHugoDocker.sh build